1 September 2019

-Of course the fun comes with how you personalise your dishes with ingredients from your own garden.
+Of course, the fun comes with how you personalize your dishes with ingredients from your own garden.
 If you’re not sure which plants and flowers from your garden are edible you can join and ask the Candide app garden community.
-Candide features an extensive knowledge base of plants, plant identification, growing tips and even additional garden-inspired recipe ideas.
+Candide features an extensive knowledge base of plants, plant identification, growing tips, and even additional garden-inspired recipe ideas.
 Candide is free for download in the Google Play Store and Apple’s App Store.

 Pair your dish with a good glass of wine or decorate them with a flower crown.
 However you do it: celebrate, share and enjoy!

 Download the recipes

 Follow @GardenDaySA on Facebook, Instagram, and Twitter, and don’t forget to tag us and use #GardenDaySA when you dig in for your Garden Day celebration.